 Description of Cockatiels

 Cockatiels are small in size compared to a large parrot but big compared to a sparrow, they has a slender body with a long pointed tail.
 The natural colouration of the cockatiel is mostly grey, with a yellow face and pale grey underbelly.
 They have a white wing patch, with orange cheeks and a distinctive pointed crest.
 The male can be identified by its bright orange cheeks.
 Young Cockatiels resemble the adult female, with a duller orange cheek and barring under the tail.

 There are also now mutations in cockatiels, (a variety of colours).
 Colours include yellow, white, pearl and white faced plus many more.
 It is mind boggling array of mutations out there.

 Diet For Hand Raised Cockatiels

-Seed– The biggest issue i see with cockatiel owner’s is the food mix they give their birds.
+Seed– The biggest issue i see with pet cockatiel’s is with low quality seed mix people give their birds.
 This doesn’t take long to show in the birds as their feather’s look tatty and eventually the birds health will deteriorate resulting in common fatty liver desease.
-Poor diet will eventuate is many health problems from a fatty liver to fatty cysts.
+Poor diet will eventuate is many health problems from poor general condition to fatty cysts.
 Even worse feeding a baby cockatiel on a low grade seed which has recently been weaned can kill the bird as they have to work to hard to find enouph to eat.
 This is because the bird has to pick through all the filler seed which cockatiels dont eat and the shell grit to find enough sustenance to survive.
-Please be wary of some super market seed mixes as some of then are of very low quality despite the fancy packaging promising vitamins etc. Good quality seed is usually found in most pet stores and produce stores.
-If you are unsure of your seed mix next time you visit a bird specialist or breeder ask them about the mix to use.
+Please be wary of some super market seed mixes as some of them are of very low quality despite the fancy packaging promising vitamins etc. Good quality seed is usually found in all Avian stores and small animal produce stores.
+If you are unsure of your seed mix next time you visit a bird specialist or breeder ask them about the mix they use.
 Remember breeder’s must have healthy birds in order for a successful breeding program so they will need to feed their animals top shelf food.